 One of the best experiences you’ll have is one that frightens you at first then ends up being one of your most memorable adventures.
-Such was the case with the SkyRider, Hunter Mountain’s zipline in New York’s northern Catskills, one of the fastest, highest and longest in North America.
+Such was the case with the SkyRider, the Hunter Mountain zipline in New York’s Northern Catskills, one of the fastest, highest and longest ziplines in North America.